Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV: Introduction

 \IEEEPARstart{U}{nmanned} aerial vehicles (UAVs) are poised to play a pivotal role in the evolution of 6G networks, supporting ground base stations (BSs) and addressing the high-demand communication requirements of deployed sensor networks.
 They have witnessed remarkable significance in diverse sectors, including environmental monitoring, infrastructure inspection, disaster response, wildlife conservation, surveillance, and reconnaissance missions.
 The integration of UAVs is expected to significantly improve data rates and network capacity by capitalizing on their favorable communication links and adaptive mobility.
 However, extending the operational lifespan of UAVs and developing energy-efficient communication systems remain critical challenges for system designers and operators \cite{J:Geraci}, \cite{J:Vaiopoulos}.

-Given their unique operational characteristics, accurate air-to-ground propagation channel models are crucial for designing and evaluating UAV communication links, ensuring reliable transmission of both control/non-payload data and payload data \cite{J:Khawaja}.
-In this context, trajectory planning plays a vital role in determining optimal flight paths, enhancing the efficiency of task execution, and enabling the avoidance of obstacles \cite{J:Shukla}.
-Furthermore, optimizing the placement and altitude of UAVs—ideally using a single UAV—can significantly enhance coverage and overall system performance.
-Effective coordination with BSs also contributes to developing a flexible, integrated air-ground network \cite{J:Mozaffari}, \cite{J:Fotouhi}.
+Given their unique operational characteristics, accurate air-to-ground propagation channel models are crucial for designing and evaluating UAV communication links, ensuring the reliable transmission of both control/non-payload data and payload data \cite{J:Khawaja}.
+In this context, trajectory planning plays a vital role in determining optimal flight paths, improving the efficiency of task execution, and allowing for the avoidance of obstacles \cite{J:Shukla}.
+Furthermore, optimizing the placement and altitude of UAVs, ideally using a single UAV, can significantly improve coverage and overall system performance.
+Effective coordination with BSs also contributes to the development of a flexible, integrated air-ground network \cite{J:Mozaffari}, \cite{J:Fotouhi}.

-Prior studies have predominantly focused on optimizing deployment in a two-dimensional (2D) space.
-However, in practical environments, UAVs function in a three-dimensional (3D) space, allowing them to maneuver vertically and navigate obstacles, including structures of varying heights, with greater efficiency.
+Previous studies have predominantly focused on optimizing deployment in a two-dimensional (2-D) space.
+However, in practical environments, UAVs operate in a three-dimensional (3-D) space, allowing them to maneuver vertically and navigate obstacles, including structures of varying heights, with greater efficiency.
 Effective placement procedures directly influence key performance metrics, including the probability of outage, deployment costs, quality of experience, and spectrum efficiency, ultimately improving overall network reliability.
 In addition, incorporating other critical system parameters is essential to ensure adaptability in dynamic or potentially hostile environments \cite{J:Carvajal-Rodriguez}.